iden3/snarkjs/README.md

 We verify the `zkey` file we created in the previous step.
 Which means we check all the contributions to the second phase of the multi-party computation (MPC) up to that point.

-This command also checksh that the zkey file matches the circuit.
+This command also checks that the `zkey` file matches the circuit.

 If everything checks out, you should see the following: